testuser97123/kubernetes/14. Understanding k8s ResourceQuota/a. Guided Exercise of Quota Management.md

 The ResourceQuota places these requirements on the quota-mem-cpu-example namespace:

 1. For every Pod in the namespace, each container must have a memory request, memory limit, cpu request, and cpu limit.
 1. The memory request total for all Pods in that namespace must not exceed 1 GiB.
 1. The memory limit total for all Pods in that namespace must not exceed 2 GiB.
 1. The CPU request total for all Pods in that namespace must not exceed 1 cpu.
 1. The CPU limit total for all Pods in that namespace must not exceed 2 cpu.

 ## Create a Pod

 Here is a manifest for an example Pod:

+    user@vsphere:~$ vim pod-quota.yaml
     apiVersion: v1
     kind: Pod
     metadata: